 AN (ebhg): Collaborating with Gleena is awesome fun:) Our writing styles jive pretty well, so I bet you won't be able to tell who wrote what!
 Here's to more collaborative fun!

 I sat at the big table in the dining room all by myself.
 My chair was facing so I could look out the big window while I was eating.
 Grandma was in the kitchen cleaning up the pots from making my dinner.
 I could hear Daddy playing the piano in the other room.
 The music wasn't my favorite song, but it was pretty.

 "It's called Moonlight Sonata by Beethoven, sweetheart," called Daddy.

 I made swirls in the air with my fork.
 There were always three low notes circling, and it made the music sound like it was moving like waves on water.
 A picture formed in my head of the moon over the ocean at La Push.
 The moonlight made a path on the water, and I could see the waves moving in the moonlight.
 I made the fork circle with the notes while I closed my eyes.

 "You have a good ear, Nessie, but you need to eat your dinner."

+I touched my ear.
 How could an ear be good?
 Mine didn't really do anything.
 When Jake was a werewolf, he could make his ears do lots of things.
 I was learning how to understand wolf ear talk since I couldn't hear the wolves in my head like Daddy.

 "Nessie.
 You have to eat at least one piece of broccoli."